albfan/cscope-helper.vim/README.md

 need not take care of anything about cscope database.

-When you have a file edited/added in those folders for which cscope databases have been created, cscove will automatically update the corresponding database.
+When you have a file edited/added in those folders for which cscope databases have been created, cscope-helper will automatically update the corresponding database.

-Cscove frees you from creating/connecting/updating cscope database, let you focus on code browsing.
+Cscope-helper frees you from creating/connecting/updating cscope database, let you focus on code browsing.

 # Example settings